 Credit Evaluations.
 The partnership may consider the income level and general creditworthiness of a borrower to determine his or her ability to repay the loan according to its terms.
 For loans secured by real property used commercially, such considerations are subordinate to a determination that a borrower has sufficient equity in the security property to satisfy the loan-to-value ratios described above.
 Therefore, loans may be made to borrowers who are in default under other of their obligations (e.g., to consolidate their debts) or who do not have sources of income that would be sufficient to qualify for loans from other lenders such as banks or savings and loan associations.
 Recently enacted federal legislation impacts the lending to non-commercial residential borrowers by requiring that the lender consider a borrower's ability to meet payment obligations specified in the loan documents.
 While the implementing regulations are not yet finalized, the general partners are monitoring developments and, if and when applicable will adjust underwriting and lending practices accordingly.
-Residential lending on owner occupied properties that would be subject to the legislation and regulations generally has not been a significant portion of the loans made by the company's general partners.
+Residential lending on owner occupied properties that would be subject to the legislation and regulations generally has not been a significant portion of the loans made by the partnership's general partners.

 Loan Brokerage Commissions.
 RMC, an affiliate of the general partners, receives loan brokerage commissions for services rendered in connection with the review, selection, evaluation, negotiation and extension of the loans from borrowers.
 It is anticipated that loan brokerage commissions will average approximately 4-6% of the principal amount of each loan, but may be higher or lower depending upon market conditions.
-Such commissions will not exceed 4% of the total partnership assets per year.
+The loan brokerage commission will be limited to 4% per annum of the partnership's total assets.

 Loan Servicing.
 It is anticipated that all loans will be "serviced" (i.e., loan payments will be collected) by RMC, an affiliate of the general partners, which also acts as a loan broker in the initial placement of partnership loans.
 RMC is compensated for such loan servicing activities.
 Both RMC and the partnership have the right to cancel this servicing agreement and any other continuing business relationships that may exist between them upon 30 days notice.

 Borrowers will make interest payments in arrears, i.e., with respect to the preceding 30-day period, and will make their checks payable to RMC.
 Checks will be deposited in RMC's trust account, and, after checks have cleared, funds will be transferred to the partnership's bank or money market account.

 Sale of Loans.
-Although the partnership does not intend to do so and has not done so in the past, the general partners or their affiliates may sell loans to third parties including affiliated parties (or fractional interests therein) if and when the general partners determine that it appears to be advantageous to do so.
+The general partners or their affiliates may sell loans to third parties including affiliated parties (or fractional interests therein) if and when the general partners determine that it appears to be advantageous to do so.